cosmos/governance/submitting.md

 The reason we use IPFS is that it is a decentralized means of storage, making it resistant to censorship or single points of failure.
 This increases the likelihood that the file will remain available in the future.

-## Formatting the governance proposal
+## Formatting the JSON file for the governance proposal
 Prior to sending the transaction that submits your proposal on-chain, you must create a JSON file.
 This file will contain the information that will be stored on-chain as the governance proposal.
 Begin by creating a new text (.txt) file to enter this information.
 When you're done, save the file as a .json file.
-See the examples that follow.
+See the examples that follow to help format your proposal.

 For most parameter-change proposals, there are five (5) components:
 1. **Title** - the distinguishing name of the proposal, typically the way the that explorers list proposals